zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/15-sac1/10-basics/10-basics-sensors.md

 <details>
 <summary> Answer </summary>

-1. Filtering Frequencies: cut the frequency measurements that are unreasonably high or low
+- Filtering Frequencies: cut the frequency measurements that are unreasonably high or low
-2. Combining data from multiple sensors
+- Combining data from multiple sensors
-3. Cleverly decide which data are trustworthy
+- Cleverly decide which data are trustworthy

 </details>

+- gideon
+- james

 Test Case: